JohnCoene/linne/index.md

 <img src="logo.png" style="max-height:250px;float:right;" align="right"/>

 linne makes basic CSS easier for R users.
-It is intended as a stepping stone to actually writing CSS and SCSS.
+It is intended as a stepping stone to actually writing CSS and Sass.

-> Linne is Gaelic for cascade (CSS)
+> Linne is old Gaelic for cascade

+<a href="articles/get-started.html" class="btn btn-primary">Get Started</a>

 ## Installation